 The school supports the Fife Council initiative on school meals.
 Cafeteria lunches with an emphasis on healthy eating are available in both buildings.
 Pupils may choose from a large selection which includes hot dishes, salads, soup, fruit, milk, fruit juices, sandwiches, yoghurt etc. The charge for lunch will depend on the item chosen.
 The canteens in both buildings provide nutritious and low-cost meals.
-All dining halls operate a cashless catering system and arrangements will be made by Fife Council for all new S1 pupils to be photographed for issue of a 'Myfife' Card.
-Several cash hoppers are situated around the building and pupils will be able to load credit onto their cards via these machines.
-Full training will be given.
+All dining halls operate a cash and card catering system and arrangements will be made by Fife Council for all new S1 pupils to be photographed for issue of a 'Myfife' Card.
+Parents can register to topup the Myfife online via iMPACT.